 U.S. counterterrorism policy in Libya relies on the UN-backed Government of National Accord (GNA) to resolve the civil war and political crisis.
 On the current trajectory, the GNA will weaken further and fighting will continue.
 [See the timeline below.]

 - The current escalation is a direct challenge to the GNA.
 The current fighting began with an LNA offensive on Tripoli that was intended to establish LNA commander Khalifa Haftar as Libya’s only viable leader by creating facts on the ground, pre-empting a UN conference planned for mid-April.
-Foreign backing for Haftar has legitimized and emboldened Even if GNA-aligned forces turn back the LNA offensive, the GNA will remain crippled.
+Foreign backing for Haftar has legitimized and emboldened him.
+Even if GNA-aligned forces turn back the LNA offensive, the GNA will remain crippled.
 Such a victory would only strengthen the cartel of militias that run Tripoli under the GNA’s name.
 It could also lead to a follow-on conflict between rival forces in northwestern Libya, which are fighting together against the common LNA threat but have competing interests.

 - The fighting will likely continue.
 The LNA likely expected a quick victory, following the playbook of military threat paired with negotiations that it has deployed successfully in the oil crescent and the southwest.
 It has faced fierce resistance instead and now must maintain long supply lines with insufficient forces or accept a humiliating retreat.
 A negotiated settlement is not yet impossible, but the fault lines are hardening.
 The LNA formed an operations room to “liberate” longtime rival Misrata, an escalatory step that will encourage Misratan forces to stay in the fight.
 Misrata-aligned forces in Sirte have also gone on alert, signaling a potential expansion of conflict into central Libya.